Gluesticks Blog

 • Cut angel food cake into 1" bite-sized pieces.

-• Beat pudding mix and milk until smooth in a large glass bowl.
+• Beat pudding mix and milk with a hand mixer until smooth in a large glass bowl.
 Fold in whipped topping with a rubber spatula.

 • Add layer of sliced strawberries and blueberries.